-^{}Instances when the Agency was unable to deliver by the set deadlines, shaded when not compliant with deadlines
+^{}Instances when the Agency was unable to deliver by the set deadlines, shadowed when not complied with the deadlines

-PART 2

-GOVERNANCE,

-MANAGEMENT AND

-INTERNAL CONTROL
+PART II.
+GOVERNANCE, MANAGEMENT AND INTERNAL CONTROL SYSTEMS

-SYSTEMS

-1. MANAGEMENT BOARD
+1. Management Board

 The Agency's Administrative Board is charged with the administrative governance of the Agency and with ensuring that the Agency carries out its mission and performs the tasks assigned to it.
-In 2012, the Administrative Board met four times (13 March, 20 June, 5 September and 5 December) in Ljubljana, and adopted 26 decisions and 1 opinion.
+In 2012 the Administrative Board met four times (13 March, 20 June, 5 September and 5 December) in Ljubljana and adopted 26 decisions and 1 opinion.
 Two written procedures took place.